Rahulk990/Intervy/README.md

 - Displays various progress Charts based on user's performance
 - Good set of problems from various websites like GfG, Leetcode
-- Topic-wise categorization of coding problems with percentage completion
+- Topic-wise categorization of coding problems
-- Company-wise categorization of coding problems with percentage completion
+- Company-wise categorization of coding problems
 - Shows the chances of clearing the Company's coding round

 ## _Frameworks and Tools_